Me Before You by: Jojo Moyes

 I just can't even being to handle the feelings that I have after finishing this.
 Like I am really struggling to find the words to describe it.
 This story was just so beautifully written and the characters... my god, the characters were just flawlessly written. *huge round of applause for Jojo Moyes*

 My mom used to work at the hospital with patients suffering from spinal cord injuries so when I told her about the premise, she immediately starting telling me stories about her patients.
 And the thing is, a lot of those stories who extremely similar to Will's.
-I loved that this story was authentic and some mash up of unfortunate events.
-It was real and it shone a lot of light on something that I have never seen written about.
-I could seriously talk about this book for hours but, I am going to end it here.
+I loved that this story was authentic.
+It was real and it shone a lot of light on something that I don't commonly see written about.
 I HIGHLY recommend!!!!!!

 Also, I just want to say that i am SO FREAKING EXCITED FOR THE MOVIE.
 THE CAST IS SERIOUSLY JACKED.
 AND JOJO IS WRITING THE SCREENPLAY.
 ASDFGHJKLASDFGHJKL.